Garbaz/rpnfl/ideas.md

 t :: Time = 18'hours + 30'minutes + 10'seconds
 ```

-_Alternative:_ Introduce prefix `'` as simply indicating a function to be higher binding than anything that does not have the prefix, i.e. in the above example `hours` etc. are simply ordinary functions, which normally would bind lower than `+`, but by prefixing them with `'`, we are able to write them without the need for brackets.
+另: Introduce prefix `'` as simply indicating a function to be higher binding than anything that does not have the prefix, i.e. in the above example `hours` etc. are simply ordinary functions, which normally would bind lower than `+`, but by prefixing them with `'`, we are able to write them without the need for brackets.
 However, this already is the default behaviour in languages like Haskell, where a prefix function binds stronger than an infix function.
 Will it be the same here?
 In which case, we could just enforce that all constructors start with `'`, which would also align with the idea of _[Insert meta meaning into syntactic grammar](#insert-meta-meaning-into-syntactic-grammar)_.

 ## (Named) arguments